awie3di/docs/articles/quickstart/native/android/04-user-profile.md

 ```

 ::: note
-You can choose the strings for subscripting the `user_metadata` map and the variable types you handle.
+You can choose the names and value types of the keys you use for subscripting the `user_metadata` map.
 :::

 #### B. App metadata